BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline.md

 | Outlet proxy revenue files | Folder containing individual time-indexed outlet-based proxy revenue in .csv format. | data/02_dataloader/outlet_proxy_revenues/
 ---

-### **IMPORTANT NOTE, PLEASE NOTE:**
+### Important Note on Pipeline Execution
-- For pipeline execution with Kedro, Data Loader module needs to be executed first separately before executing other modules that follows subsequently.
+For pipeline execution with Kedro, Data Loader submodule needs to be executed first separately before executing other modules that follows subsequently.

-- This is due to Data Loader module output definition which explicitly defines a mapping for processed file for each file input, whereas the input to Data Preprocessing module is folder-specific definition (where Data Loader processed file(s) resides) is seen by Kedro to be different entities.
-As a result, Data Preprocessing maybe executed when not all files are fully processed in the Data Loader module.
+This is due to Data Loader submodule output definition which explicitly defines a mapping for processed file for each file input, whereas the input to Data Preprocessing submodule is folder-specific definition (where Data Loader processed file(s) resides) is seen by Kedro to be different entities.
+As a result, Data Preprocessing maybe executed when not all files are fully processed in the Data Loader submodule.

 ## 2. Data Preprocessing
-The data_preprocessing module applies feature combining using all files non-proxy revenue datasets with individual outlet proxy revenue datasets using generated outputs in previous module, [Data Loader](#1-data-loader).
+The data_preprocessing submodule applies feature combining using all files non-proxy revenue datasets with individual outlet proxy revenue datasets using generated outputs in previous submodule, [Data Loader](#1-data-loader).
 Data filterings comprising the following are implemented:
 - Outlets containing data points within required dates are extracted.
 - Specified outlets to be excluded.
 - Outlets with zero-values exceeding a proportion are filtered out (configurable in parameters.yml).
 This is to prevent binning issues downstream prior to modeling as equal frequency binning is used.

-The diagram below provides a general overview of the module.
+The diagram below provides a general overview of the submodule.

 ![Pipeline Design](./assets/data_preprocessing.png)